NOTE: For the purposes of SXSW, the abbreviation "ACC" stands for "Austin Convention Center" and NOT "Austin Community

 No, sorry.
 You must choose one or the other.

-Yes, but you must work the required hours/shifts independently of each other.
+Yes, but you must work the required hours independently of each other.
 Please contact a volunteer coordinator for assistance.

-We accept a limited number of Out-Of-Town (OOT) SXSWedu and SXSW Volunteers.
-Those wishing to volunteer for SXSW are not expected to attend the Volunteer Call.
+Yes, we accept of Out-Of-Town (OOT) Volunteers.
+OOT Volunteers are not expected to attend the Volunteer Call.
 However, volunteers must follow the OOT Volunteer registration process to be eligible to volunteer.

 More information for OOT Volunteers can be found here.

-All Conference Volunteers are required to attend one mandatory pre-event meeting as well as the Conference Crew Walk-thru
+All-Conference Volunteers are required to attend one mandatory pre-event meeting on February 27, 2016.

-If you want to volunteer for SXSW or SXSWedu, you should know that you will not get to see everything you want.
+If you want to volunteer for SXSW, you should know that you will not get to see everything you want.
 Your priority will be volunteering for the event, not attending it.
 However, volunteering IS fun and you will enjoy your perk when not working a volunteer shift.